Chapter 1 : Chapter 1

 "MY COOKIE!"
 I screamed, pouncing.
 In a split second I had him pinned to the floor, his arms failing as he attempted to keep MY cookie in his possession.

 "GIVE IT!"
 I screeched, finally catching his flailing arm.
-I brought his hand up and bit down on it.
-He dropped the cookie, which I snatched and stood up.
+I jerked his hand up and bit down on it.
+He dropped the cookie, which I snatched and stood up, raising it in the air triumphantly.

 "You bit me!" he accused, pointing at me from where he was laid out on the floor.

-"Deal with it, cookie stealer!"
+"Deal with it, cookie thief!"
 I cried, stuffing the entire cookie into my mouth.
 Ah, white chocolate goodness.

 "She bit me!"
-Sirius said, appealing to the people in the doorway.
+Sirius chined, appealing to the people in the doorway.

 Yes, I said people.
 Two, to be exact.